placy2/US-opioid-data-analysis/README.md

-# US-opioid-data-analysis
+# Analysis of ARCOS Opioid Distribution Data
-An analysis of the DEA opioid distribution data published by the Washington Post in Sep.
-2019, done using the SparkML and Swiftvis2 libraries in Scala.
+## Data provided by the Washington Post, analysis done using Spark by Parker Lacy.